tableau-mkt/components-boilerplate/README.md

 ###[Style Guide Demo](http://tableau-mkt.github.io/components/styleguide/)

 ## Getting started
+Install your local dependencies: we add susy and breakpoint-sass via bower and take care of sass-globbing via a grunt-task.
+This enables up to strip out all Compass and Ruby based dependencies.
 ```
 $ npm install
 $ bower install
 ```

 ### Develop
+Starts up a grunt watch task by default.
 ```$ grunt```

 ### Finish
+Produce the full style.css file, run it through css prefixer, and generate the kss-node based styleguide.
 ```$ grunt build```

 ## Defining a Component